Investing in Your 50s: 4 Practical Tips for Retirement Planning

 Goal 1: Assess Your Retirement Accounts

-If you’ve put retirement savings on the back burner, or just want to make a push for greater financial security—the good news is that you can make larger contributions toward your retirement accounts after age 50, thanks to the IRS rules on catch-up contributions.
+If you’ve put retirement savings on the back burner, or just want to make a push for greater financial security—the good news is that you can make larger contributions toward employer retirement accounts (401(k), 403(b), etc.) at age 50 and over, thanks to the IRS rules on catch-up contributions.

-If you’re already contributing the maximum and still want to save more for retirement, consider opening taxable or retirement accounts outside of your company retirement plan, such as a traditional or Roth IRA.
+If you’re already contributing the maximum to your employer plans and still want to save more for retirement, consider opening a traditional or Roth IRA.
+These are individual retirement accounts that are subject to their own contribution limits, but also allow for a catch-up contribution at age 50 or older.

 You may also wish to simplify your investments by consolidating your retirement accounts with IRA rollovers.
-Doing so can simplify recordkeeping and make it easier to implement an overall retirement strategy.
-Plus, by consolidating now, you’ll avoid complications after age 70, when you’ll have to make required minimum withdrawals from all the tax-deferred retirement accounts you own.
+Doing so can help you get more organized, streamline recordkeeping and make it easier to implement an overall retirement strategy.
+Plus, by consolidating now, you can help avoid complications after age 72, when you’ll have to make Required Minimum Distributions from all the tax-deferred retirement accounts you own.

 Goal 2: Evaluate Your Lifestyle and Pre-Retirement Finances